Sawmill Trailhead to Macks Peak | Spring Mts. NV

 Initially Mistook Macks Peak for McFarland Peak from This Perspective

-As you’ll see in the video on this page, this adventure began with the intent of doing the Mud Springs Loop trail from the Sawmill Trailhead in Lee Canyon, Spring Mountains, Nevada.
+As you’ll see in the video on this page, this adventure began with the intent of doing the Mud Springs Loop Trail from the Sawmill Trailhead in Lee Canyon, Spring Mountains, Nevada.
 Somewhere I went off course and ended up on a 9,235ft bluff near the base of the 10,036ft Macks Peak!
 The trail that took me to that point was a very well traveled trail with a great surface that appeared to parallel the Bonanza Trail on the far side of the ridge above.
-It looked as though that trail would go all the way to Cold Creek and potentially make an incredible ultra marathon out and back running course.
+It looked as though that trail would go all the way to the Town of Cold Creek and potentially make an incredible ultra marathon out and back running course.

 Mistaking Macks Peak for McFarland Peak!